 - Power Re-Entry.
 This seems to mean that you can enroll under two separate people and be a part of two different teams.
 The advantage would be extra support – although the system simply sounds confusing.
 You do also have to earn the re-entry by optimizing income positions (whatever that means).

 - Multiple Pay Lines.
 Earning from multiple lines at once should be a benefit.
-But, this style does mean that you’re not earning from the team as a whole and optimizing those pay lines may be more complicated than it seems.
+But, this style does mean that you’re not earning from the team as a whole, and optimizing those pay lines may be more complicated than it seems.

 There are many other aspects.
-The end result is that this is incredibly complicated compensation plan with many more requirements than other systems.
+The end result is that this is an incredibly complicated compensation plan with many more requirements than other systems.
 It’s difficult to even determine whether this is more or less powerful than other systems on the market.

 Either way, it would take time and energy to get right.